Earn Your Doctorate in Curriculum and Instruction

 - Instructional Coordinator

 As you read above, there are many opportunities available for those who hold a Doctorate in Curriculum and Instruction.
 You should expect your projected salary to change depending on the type of employment you seek to gain.
-For example, if you intend to work at the school administration level, the U.S. Bureau of Labor Statistics (BLS) has reported a median annual salary of $95,310 for K-12 principals.
-Instructional coordinators—sometimes called curriculum and instruction specialists—who deal with the design and implementation of new curriculum, are reported to make $62,460.
+For example, if you intend to work at the school administration level, the U.S. Bureau of Labor Statistics (BLS) has reported an average annual salary of $100,340 for education administrators at the Kindergarten through secondary levels, and $112,400 at the postsecondary level.

 You should also consider that you can make more than the salaries mentioned above.
 Your experience level and your education level could have a positive impact on your salary.
-The top-tier pay level for instructional coordinators is more than $102,200, and K-12 principals can make $144,950 or more.
+The top-tier pay level for instructional coordinators is more than $103,790, and K-12 education administrators can make $148,630 or more.

 The kind of job growth you can expect as an employee who holds a Doctorate in Curriculum and Instruction will vary depending on the job you hold.
-The BLS reports that over the next decade, the field of instructional coordinators will have a growth rate of 6% which is slightly higher than average, while principals will experience a growth rate of 4%, which is slightly less.
+The BLS reports that over the next decade, the field of instructional coordinators will have a growth rate of 6% which is slightly higher than average, while principals will experience a growth rate of 4%, which is on par for all careers.

 You may also want to consider what kind of job advancement there is in your field.
 Again, that will vary depending on the type of job you hold.
 For principals, or other school-level administrators, you can work towards becoming a superintendent, or a district-level administrator.